appiersign/destini/README.md

 - Android Studio or IDE of choice
 - Flutter SDK
 - Virtual or Physical Device for testing and preview
+- Run flutter get to install required packages
+- Select the attached device and click run

 ## Authors